Links of London

 Links of London was a British brand owned by Greek jewellery company Folli Follie, with headquarters in London, England.
 It was founded in 1990 by John Ayton and Annoushka Ducas.
 It sold through outlets in Europe, the US, Asia and online.
 The business struggled and needed a buyer which the business couldn't obtain so it disappeared from the high streets and is no longer trading.
-The last known store to close was Hong kong and from June 2020 they were no more.
+The last known store to close was Hong Kong and after June 2020, the brand ceased to exist.

 History

 Links of London started in 1990 when a London restaurant owner commissioned fish-shaped cufflinks.
 Throughout the next 15 years, Links of London expanded, with retail outlets in the United Kingdom, the United States, Canada, Japan and Hong Kong.
 In July 2006, the company was sold to Folli Follie SA.